wp-plugins/add-meta-tags/readme.txt

 1. `amt_external_full_metatags_fields` - applied to the list of external custom fields from which Add-Meta-Tags can read full meta tag HTML code.
 The hooked function should accept and return 1 argument: an array of field names.
 The hooked function can also accept the post ID as a second optional argument.
 Keep in mind that Add-Meta-Tags always saves full meta tag data to its default field, regardless of the field the data was read from.
 1. `amt_embedded_media` - applied to the array in which Add-Meta-Tags stores information about the embedded media.
 The hooked function should accept and return 1 argument: an array of post types.
 The hooked function can also accept the post ID as a second optional argument.
 1. `amt_valid_full_metatag_html` - applied to all list of valid HTML elements and attributes that can be used in the 'Full Meta Tags' boxes in the general settings and in the metabox.
 The hooked function should accept and return 1 argument: an array of valid elements and their attributes.
 The provided array has the same format as the `$allowed_html` array of the <a href="http://codex.wordpress.org/Function_Reference/wp_kses">wp_kses function</a>.
+1. `amt_image_size_index` - applied to the image size that is used when generating image related meta tags for the front/archive pages.
+By default, the size `medium` is used.
+The hooked function should accept and return 1 argument: a string containing either one of the default image sizes (thumbnail, medium, large, full) defined by WordPress or the name of any other user-defined image size.
+1. `amt_image_size_content` - applied to the image size that is used when generating image related meta tags for content pages.
+By default, the size `medium` is used.
+The hooked function should accept and return 1 argument: a string containing either one of the default image sizes (thumbnail, medium, large, full) defined by WordPress or the name of any other user-defined image size.
+1. `amt_image_size_attachment` - applied to the image size that is used when generating image related meta tags for attachment pages.
+By default, the size `large` is used.
+The hooked function should accept and return 1 argument: a string containing either one of the default image sizes (thumbnail, medium, large, full) defined by WordPress or the name of any other user-defined image size.
+1. `amt_extended_image_tags` - By default, extended image meta tags containing information like the width/height/type are generated for each image.
+The hooked function should accept and return 1 argument: a boolean object.
+If the hooked function returns `false` those additional meta tags (width/height/type) are not generated.
+1. `amt_robots_data` - applied to the content of the `robots` meta tag.
+The hooked function should accept and return 1 argument: a string.

 **Example 1**: you want to replace the autogenerated `og:site_name` Opengraph metatag with a custom one.